Hahajima Island 母島

 An unspoiled natural haven for birds

-Hahajima is a haven for birds and home to the bonin white-eye, a unique bird only found here.
+Hahajima is a haven for birds and home to the Bonin Honeyeater, a unique bird only found here.
 The island does not have public transport, but renting a bicycle is a fun way to get around.
 Rental cars are also available.